Hydraverse/hypy/README.md

-# Hydra Chain Integration & Tools Library [PREVIEW]
+# Hydra Chain Integration & Tools Library

 This is a Python support library for the Hydra Chain project (https://hydrachain.org) aimed at simplifying the process of using and developing apps for the blockchain.